alexanian/socratic-form-microscopy/_posts/2017-06-18-six-steps-to-a-daily-writing-habit.md

 The number of days before you derail on a goal in Beeminder is called "safety buffer".
 For outputs you intend to Beemind daily, I recommend setting yourself up so that you can have no more than two days of safety buffer.
 This lets you save up some writing for a busy day or two, but doesn't let you skip a whole week.
 If you have a premium plan, Beeminder allows you to automatically cap your safety buffer, but you can also do it manually if you're disciplined (I did this for many months until I could afford a premium plan).

-{% include image.html  src="/wp-content/uploads/trim-safety-buffer-768x190.png" alt="" caption="The set-up on my daily writing time goal." %}
+{% include image.html  src="{{ site.baseurl }}/wp-content/uploads/trim-safety-buffer-768x190.png" alt="" caption="The set-up on my daily writing time goal." %}

 When you get to the point of regularly trimming your safety buffer you're almost ready to move on up.
 Once you're really, <em>really</em> sure you can handle more (i.e. exceeded your minimum every day for two weeks), slowly increase your commitment.
 You don't want to get too cocky here.
 If you're currently aiming for 150 words/day and 9 days out of 10 you write 250, set your new goal to 200, not 250.
 You want to feel like you're successfully and competently meeting your goal, not like you're scrapping by by the skin of your teeth.